anima-wg/brski-cloud/anima-brski-cloud.md

 ## Security Updates for the Pledge

 Unlike many other uses of BRSKI, in the Cloud Registrar case it is assumed that the Pledge has connected to a network, such as the public Internet, on which some amount of connectivity is possible, but there is no other local configuration available.
-(Note: there are many possible configurations in which the device might not have unlimited connectivity to the public Internet, but for which there might be connectivity possible.
+(Note: there are many possible configurations in which the device might not have unlimited connectivity to the public Internet, but for which there might be connectivity possible)
-For instance, the device could be without a default route or NAT44, but able to make HTTP requests via an HTTP proxy configured via DHCP.)

 There is another advantage to being online: the Pledge SHOULD contact the Manufacturer before bootstrapping in order to apply any available firmware patches.
 Manufacturers are encouraged to make MUD {{?RFC8520}} files available, and in those definitions to allow for retrieval of firmware updates.